 - Rocks Rocks Rocks by Nancy Elizabeth Wallace

-- A Chip Off the Old Block by Judy Jensen Shaffer
+- A Chip Off the Old Block by Jody Jensen Shaffer (or listen to this read aloud)

 (+) Book upgrades:

-- The Pebble in my Pocket by Meredith Hooper
+- The Pebble in My Pocket by Meredith Hooper (read it here on OpenLibrary)

 Supplies (use what you have, but here are links to shop if you need anything):